 n = 1,067.11

-It is not possible to choose people in rounded figure so that it will be chosen for nearest whole number, i.e., 1,068 samples from whole population.
+It is impossible to choose people in a rounded figure, so it will be chosen for the nearest whole number, i.e., 1,068 samples from the whole population.

 The following points should be considered carefully in hypothesis testing:

-- Population proportion in a fixed quantity it does not vary
+- The population proportion in a fixed quantity does not vary.

-- It is not possible to be certain about a parameter, one can only be confident to a specific extent.
+- It is impossible to be certain about a parameter; one can only be confident to a specific extent.

-- The complete process revolves around estimating the population proportion instead of sample proportion.
+- The complete process revolves around estimating the population proportion instead of the sample proportion.

-- It should not be stated confidently that more about the results is known than the interval actually tells.
+- Do not state confidently that more about the results is known than the interval actually tells.

-- All intervals of samples chosen are treated equally.
-The values near the center of the interval are not more plausible than values near the edges.
+- All sample intervals chosen are treated equally.
+The values near the center of the interval are not more plausible than the values near the edges.

-- The researchers should be beware of margin of error that is too large to be useful.
-The margin of error between 10 %—90 % is not overly useful.
+- Beware of a margin of error that is too large to be useful.
+The margin of error between 10%—90% is not overly useful.